What Is Hanukkah?

 Everywhere you go, it is starting to feel like the holidays are here.
-Last winter we have moved back to the East Coast to be closer to our friends and family.
+Last winter, we moved back to the East Coast to be closer to our friends and family.
 We spent 5 years in the Seattle area, made great new friends.
 But home will always be Maryland.

 I am so excited to decorate and invite friends and family over for our Holiday parties!